This post is also available in Deutsch, Français.and Español

 - Regions: U.S. and E.U.

-- Blacklist colos: Dallas and London
+- Blocklist colos: Dallas and London

-- Whitelist colos: Sydney and Tokyo
+- Allowlist colos: Sydney and Tokyo

 This will make the private TLS key available in all of the EU and US except for Dallas and London and it will additionally be available in Tokyo and Sydney.
 The result is the following map: